BuddhiBox is a subscription box that focuses on yoga and healthy living.

 BuddhiBox packs all of the items into a canvas bag featuring a new yogi-inspired phrase/mantra each month.

-What an absolutely beautiful offering from BuddhiBox!
-My favorites this month were the gorgeous lava stone mala, Crystal Crowe Abundance Candle, and 7 stone chakra set.
-The total value of everything in March’s box was nearly $120! — Thinking about signing up for BuddhiBox yourself? — You can save 20% on your first month with coupon code “yogaaddict“!
+March’s BuddhiBox included a nice assortment of practical items to use in and out of your yoga practice.
+My favorites were the lotus necklace, essential oil blend, and feminine wipes.
+The total listed value of everything in March’s box was $70! — Thinking about signing up for BuddhiBox yourself? — You can save 20% on your first month with coupon code “yogaaddict“!